GDD 2

 Upload all deliverables within the deadline in the schedule.

 Update the details about your game on your itch.io page and join this year’s game jam.
 Don’t remove the prototype – just add the final build!
-We encourage you to upload the video and a build of your game to itch.io to make it available to a broader audience.
+We encourage you to upload your trailer video and a build of your game to itch.io to make it available to a broader audience.

 If you want to develop your game further and publish it not only within the scope of this lecture, we are happy to help and answer any remaining questions.